 The best advice for couples trying to conceive is to avoid alcohol.
 Alcohol can affect both males and females trying to conceive.
 Experts are not sure exactly how much alcohol is safe so it is better to avoid it.

 Drinking during pregnancy can affect how your baby develops in the womb.
 It has been known for quite a few years that various issues are associated with drinking during pregnancy.

 When you drink, the alcohol passes from your blood through the placenta and into your baby’s body.
 A baby’s liver is still developing right until the last stages of pregnancy.
 Exposure to alcohol can seriously affect their development.

 Drinking alcohol during pregnancy increases your chance of miscarriage and having a premature birth.
-The effects of drinking during pregnancy might not happen straight away, and cause issues with how your child learns and can even lead to behavioural issues.
+The effects of drinking during pregnancy might not happen straight away and cause issues with how your child learns.
+It can even lead to behavioural issues.